CloudDevRepos/cinema-aws-terraform/README.md

 ## Cinema-AWS-Terraform
-This project was built using React for application development, Redux for state management, Git for version control, CircleCI as a pipeline for CI/CD, AWS-s3 for storing our static application, AWS Cloudfront for content delivery, Slack for progress reporting on deployment,Sentry for monitoring and Terraform .
+This project was built using React for application development, Redux for state management, Git for version control, CircleCI as a pipeline for CI/CD, AWS-s3 for storing our static application, AWS Cloudfront for content delivery, Slack for progress reporting on deployment,Sentry for monitoring and Terraform to provision resources.

 ### CircleCI
 - For Continuous Integration and Continuous Delivery using Github.
 - Create Public and Private keys for the project.